 There are lots of occasions where an attacker might use conditional payloads: perhaps they want to make sure that users only see the content once, or that online malware scanners aren’t able to see it, or that only people from specific geographic areas can see it.
 But in the case of SEO spam conditional malware, it’s the search engine crawlers who are the intended audience.
 And, once an infected site has been indexed by the crawlers, it’s going to look very different to the search engines and to searchers than it did before.

 The most obvious change will be that the site may start ranking for queries that are unrelated to the genuine content.
 That can have a negative impact on search traffic, because anyone expecting to see a site covering butterfly migration patterns, for example, isn’t going to be encouraged when they see sitelinks related to viagra.
 Additionally, having potentially dozens of links to the worst parts of the Internet is going to give Google a bad impression, which will inevitably result in ranking reductions and possibly even penalties.

 And, of course, if Google figures out that your site has been hacked, then it will drop it from the index altogether and display a warning to its users that your site isn’t a place they want to visit.
 All of which could happen before you have any idea that your site has a problem at all.

 Finding conditional malware can be tricky, but services like Sucuri’s WordPress Security increase the chances of malware being found.
 In the specific case of SEO spam malware, using Google’s Fetch As Googlebot, which is part of Google Webmaster Tools can also be of value.

-However, prevention is better than cure, and the best way to avoid malware infection is to follow basic WordPress security best practices: use long and random passwords, make sure your site and its plugins are always up-to-date, and keep an eye on the WordPress security news.
+However, prevention is better than cure, and the best way to avoid malware infections is to follow basic WordPress security best practices: use long and random passwords, make sure your site and its plugins are always up-to-date, and keep an eye on the WordPress security news.